Bahus/easy_cache/README.md

 Parameters:

  * `cache_key` – cache key generator, default value is `None` so the key will be composed automatically based on function name and namespace.
 Also supports the following parameter types:
-   * **string** – can contain [Python advanced string formatting syntax](https://docs.python.org/2/library/string.html#formatstrings), later this value will be formatted with dict of parameters provided to decorated function, see examples below.
+   * **string** – may contain [Python advanced string formatting syntax](https://docs.python.org/2/library/string.html#formatstrings), later this value will be formatted with dict of parameters provided to decorated function, see examples below.
    * **sequence of strings** – each string must be function parameter name.
    * **callable** – decorated function parameters will be passed to this callable and returned cache key will be used.
-Only two possible callable signatures are supported: `callable(*args, **kwargs)` and `callable(meta)`, where `meta` is dict-like object with some additional fields – see below.
+Only two possible callable signatures are supported: `callable(*args, **kwargs)` and `callable(meta)`, where `meta` is dict-like object with some additional attributes – see below.

  * `timeout` – value will be cached with provided timeout, basically it should be number of seconds, however it depends on cache backend type.
 Default value is `DEFAULT_VALUE` – internal constant means that actually no value is provided to cache backend and thus backend should decide what timeout to use.
  * `tags` – sequence of strings or callable.
 Should provide or return list of tags added to cached value, so cache may be invalidated later with any tag name.
 Tag may support advanced string formatting syntax.
 See `cache_key` docs and examples for more details.
  * `prefix` – this parameter works both: as regular tag and also as cache key prefix, as usual advanced string formatting and callable are supported here.